anti-social/egui-themes/README.md

 egui-themes = 0.1.0  <--- The latest version number can be found on Crates.io.
 ```

-If you want to develop this crate locally, use the following dependency:
+Or you could use the following if developing locally:
 ```
 [dependencies]
 egui-themes = { path = "/Github/egui-themes/" }